JustinBraben/LearnOpenGL-zig/README.md

 zig build
 ```

-To see which examples to explicitly run, use:
+To see which examples to explicitly build/run, use:

 ```shell
 zig build -l